NaveenKola2004/PYTHON/Datatypes/Datatypes.md

 ```python
 print(dir("str"))
 ```
+- String is Mutable
+- Support the
+  - add
+  - update
+  - delete
+- String is ordered
+-Support the Indexing and Slicing
 5. String has having the indexing and slicing
 6. String is starting with the 0 for front side
 7. For Back side starting with -1